olcf/hands-on-with-frontier/challenges/Python_Pytorch_Basics/README.md

 To process and train an accurate ML/DL model in a reasonable amount of time, more and more compute nodes are required as the amount of big data increases.

 [PyTorch](https://pytorch.org/) is a library for Python programs that pairs well with HPC resources and facilitates building DL projects.
-PyTorch emphasizes the flexibility and human-readableness of Python and allows deep learning models to be expressed in a similar manner.
+PyTorch emphasizes the flexibility and human-readability of Python and allows deep learning models to be expressed in a similar manner.
 Think about the simplicity, structure, and usefulness of NumPy and its arrays, but more geared toward ML/DL algorithms and its tensors -- that's what PyTorch is.
 Compared to other frameworks and libraries, it is one of the more "beginner friendly" ML/DL packages due to its dynamic and familiar "Pythonic" nature.
 PyTorch is also useful when GPUs are involved because of its strong GPU acceleration ability.